-DUBLIN, Ohio--According to several news outlets, Ohio State women's head basketball coach Kevin McGuff was charged with a OVI (operating a motor vehicle while impaired) after failing a field sobriety test during a May 6 stop at his residence.
+DUBLIN, Ohio--According to several news outlets, Ohio State women's head basketball coach Kevin McGuff was charged with an OVI (operating a motor vehicle while impaired) after failing a field sobriety test during a May 6 stop at his residence.

 McGuff's car was slightly parked in the driveway and partially on his lawn as he was sitting behind the wheel, according to Dublin police in their report.

-Upon approaching McGuff an officer can be heard asking if he had anything to drink and he stated, "No." He was then asked where he was by an additional officer, to which he replied he was "coming from a restaurant."
+Upon approaching McGuff, an officer can be heard asking if he had anything to drink, and he stated, "No." He was then asked where he was by an additional officer, to which he replied he was "coming from a restaurant."
 After failing to open the door or roll down the window.

 Ohio State has had his services since 2013, making the NCAA tournament eight times and winning four Big Ten titles in 12 seasons.